Explanations and lies

 ‘You were hiding?’

-‘Only in plain sight.
-I was part of the milling crowd at all times.
-Don’t draw conclusions about them which you don’t definitely know you can.
-It might not be as you think, there could well be a few reasons.
-It could have been to discuss you and the threat you pose, it could have been dalliance, as you suspect, it could have been Chloe letting him down at last.
-Sometimes women leave their decision until the last moment.
-Don’t draw conclusions.’
+‘Only in plain sight, I was part of the milling crowd at all times.
+Don’t draw conclusions about those two which you don’t definitely know you can, it might not be as you think, there could well be a few reasons.’

 ‘Seemed pally to me.’

-‘I bet she’s told you it’s ended with Ralph.
-Point is, I know what she does because Ralph is my eyes and ears on the island.
-It didn’t come without a price.’
+‘I bet she told you it ended with Ralph.
+Point is, I know what she does because Ralph is my eyes and ears on the island and it didn’t come without a price.’
 She let that sink in.
-‘I think if she’s told you it’s over, it might not have been exactly when she told you it was but it sure seems to be now, at least according to Ralph, who does not bear you good will, by the way.’
+‘I think if she’s told you it’s over, it might not have been exactly when she told you it was over but it sure seems to be now, at least according to Ralph, who does not bear you good will, by the way.’

 ‘That’s not altogether a concern of mine now.’

-‘I know.
-You wouldn’t have come here.
-All right, Miles, we’ve been fencing and I have some serious things to put to you.
-I think you do too.
-Sis will stay, if you don’t mind, for the next part but when it gets to the personal matters, she’s the soul of discretion and will suddenly have to go shopping or to bed.
+‘I know, otherwise you wouldn’t have come here.
+All right, Miles, we’ve been fencing and I have some serious things to put to you, I think you do too.
+Sis will stay if you don’t mind for the next part but when it gets to the personal matters, she’s the soul of discretion and will suddenly have to go shopping or to bed.
 You OK with that?’

 ‘Why do I feel I’m being drawn into a maelstrom?’

-‘Because you are, because that’s the way you do things.
-So, are you ready for the serious stuff?
-Sis will get tea.’
+‘Because you are, because that’s the way you do things, so are you ready for the serious stuff?
 He nodded.
+‘Sis, I think, is so tired -’

-‘I’ve known Ralph a long time.
-I recommended him to some people for work.
-I didn’t know anyone else at the gite, Ralph was employing me to find out about the vein on the island – that’s what I was doing when I visited.
+‘I’ve known Ralph a long time, I recommended him to some people for work, I didn’t know anyone else at the gite and Ralph was employing me to find out about the vein on the island – that’s what I was doing when I visited.
 Frank wanted to know too – in fact, many people wanted to know and would pay for it.
-I had a list of people and I’ve made some good money from it.
-It took some identifying under your nose but they did it and it’s worth mining.’
+I had a list of people and I’ve made some good money, it took some identifying under your nose but they did it and it’s worth mining.’

 ‘How does Chloe come into it?’